mikemccand/luceneutil/README.md

 ### Preparing the benchmark candidates

 The benchmark compares a baseline version of Lucene to a patched one.
-Therefor we need two checkouts of Lucene, for example:
+Therefore we need two checkouts of Lucene, for example:

 * `$LUCENE_BENCH_HOME/lucene_baseline`: contains a complete svn checkout of Lucene, this is the baseline for comparison
 * `$LUCENE_BENCH_HOME/lucene_candidate`: contains a complete svn checkout of Lucene with some change applied that should be benchmarked against the baseline.